-The globular cluster M2 (NGC 7089; mag 6.5) in Aquarius will be well placed, high in the sky.
-It will reach its highest point in the sky at around midnight local time.
+The globular cluster M2 (NGC 7089; mag 6.6) in Aquarius will be well placed in the evening sky in coming weeks.
+On 15 August it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

 At magnitude 6.6, M2 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.